codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 max-width="80%"
 %}

-This means that with zero effort from your side you can quickly inspect the status of your application using the Codefresh instrustructure.
+This means that with zero effort from your side you can quickly inspect the status of your application using the Codefresh infrastructure.

 As a first step you need to tell Codefresh what is the port exposed by your application.
 Codefresh needs this information in order to launch the Docker image and allow you to access it via your web browser.